gwDistSys20/gwDistSys20.github.io/project/project.md

   - We suggest storing copies of your design diagrams and the source files used to generate the PDF (i.e., the word or latex files) in the repository too
   - In consultation with the group members, the leader should prepare a [Phase Time Sheet](phase-n-time-sheet.xlsx) and save it as `milestone-2/phase-2-time-sheet.xlsx`
  - If any team members have concerns about how work is being divided up in the group or are experiencing problems with their partners, complete the [Partner Feedback form](https://forms.gle/qfy7M9PGvJKPxDyz6)

+## Milestone 4: Final Report

+> The details in this section are being finalized and are subject to change until this message is removed!

+Your final project submission must include a ~15 minute video and a final report.

+### Final Report
+Your final report will primarily be a combination of the reports you wrote previously.
+It should be a "stand alone" piece of writing, meaning that a reader should be able to understand your full project without needing to look at the other documents.
+You should use the following layout which re-uses your prior reports and adds two new sections:

+1. **Introduction**: Background on the problem and your proposed solution (Reports 1, 2, and 3)
+2. **Related Work**: Descriptions of key related systems or papers (Report 2)
+3. **Project Design**: Explaining and illustrate your overall project structure and design decisions (Report 3)
+4. **Distributed Systems Challenges** (partially new section): This should be an extended version of what you wrote in Reports 1 and 3.
+You must list *all* of our key Distributed Systems design challenges (Heterogeneity, Openness, Security, Failure Handling, Concurrency, Quality of Service, Scalability, and Transparency) and discuss how they relate to your project.
+Even if you have not solved one of the challenges, you should still explain how it relates to your project and what would need to be solved for a real system deployment.
+5. **Project Outcomes and Reflection** (new section): In this section you should describe the overall result of your project and reflect on your design decisions.
+You should include some sort of measurements to understand how it performs or works (ideally in comparison to another system).
+For example, you could measure the performance of your system in terms of throughput and latency.
+Finally you should discuss how well your design choices worked and what you think the potential of your ideas are.
+You should be honest about your results -- we don't really care how well your approach does, but we do want to see that you have thought about its potential benefits and drawbacks.

+### Final Video
+You should create a ~15 minute long video explaining your project and demoing how it works.
+The goal of your video is to "sell" your project to us and get us excited about what you have done.
+Your presentation should be understandable to anyone who has taken our distributed systems course.

+We suggest the following structure:

+1. Introduce your project and the problem that it solves.
+2. Briefly present related work/systems.
+3. Describe the key design choices of your system, with a discussion of how they relate to some of our distributed systems design challenges.
+4. Show us some (NOT all) of your code and explain how the code relates to your design.
+For example, pick one or two key components and show us the main functions, classes, or data structures.
+5. Demo a portion of your project running.
+You do not need to show every part of your project, just a key aspect.
+For example, if your project focuses on reliability, show what happens when you cause a crash.
+6. Discuss the overall impact of your design and present some evaluation of how well it works.
+7. Conclude your presentation with a summary of your project's key points.

+Note that this is a lot of content to cover in 15 minutes, so you will need to be brief and only focus on the main points.
+If your video is more than 20 minutes we may deduct points.

+The simplest way to create your video is to have your team members join a Zoom/Skype call and record as your present.
+While we expect your presentation to look good (i.e., using clearly readable, nicely structured slides), we do not expect you to do any fancy video editing.

+### Submission and Deadline

+Your final submission **must be made by December 22nd, 5PM**.
+However, we will award **1 extra bonus point** to your project for each day early that you submit, up to 8 points extra if you submit by the original deadline of December 14th 11:59PM.

+To submit, complete the following steps:
+  - All of your code and written reports should be in your GitHub Repository.
+The final report should be in the `milestone-4/` folder.
+  - Your video should be uploaded using [this form](https://gwu.app.box.com/f/fdea26b01a164cf8af0843f886173d93).
+You **should not** include your video in your github repository since it is a large file.
+  - In consultation with the group members, the leader should prepare a final [Phase Time Sheet](phase-n-time-sheet.xlsx) and save it as `milestone-4/phase-4-time-sheet.xlsx`
+  - If any team members have concerns about how work is being divided up in the group or are experiencing problems with their partners, complete the [Partner Feedback form](https://forms.gle/qfy7M9PGvJKPxDyz6).
+Ideally you should do this as early as possible!
+  - When the above steps are complete, create an issue in your repository and **Assign** it to both of the instructors to notify them that you are ready for grading.
+Include a link to your final report in your issue.

+After that, have a great break and a successful future building distributed systems!
+We hope you have enjoyed the semester and learned a lot!